neuroinformatics-unit/movement/CONTRIBUTING.md

 GIN has a GitHub-like interface and git-like [CLI](gin:G-Node/Info/wiki/GIN+CLI+Setup#quickstart) functionalities.

-Currently the data repository contains sample pose estimation data files stored in the `poses` folder.
-Each file name starts with either "DLC" or "SLEAP", depending on the pose estimation software used to generate the data.
+Currently, the data repository contains sample pose estimation data files stored in the `poses` folder.
+Each file name starts with either "DLC", "SLEAP", or "LP", depending on the pose estimation software used to generate the data.

 ### Fetching data
 To fetch the data from GIN, we use the [pooch](https://www.fatiando.org/pooch/latest/index.html)